iamciera/DSxD_website/_posts/2022-07-27-a-conversation-with-nadieh-bremer.md

 ---
 title: A Conversation With Nadieh Bremer
 date: 2022-07-27 00:00:00
-description: Interviewed by Sharla Gelfand
+description: Nadieh Bremer discusses their process in creating art and data visualizations with Sharla Gelfand.
 featured_image: /assets/img/faces/nadieh.jpg
 ---